As Christian Pulisic works his way back, U.S. soccer could use a win in qualifying

 While the squad was in San Salvador, Pulisic remained in Nashville and worked with trainers.

 “We are trying to see what he can tolerate, see what type of workloads he can do,” Berhalter said.
 “That’s the first step.
 To be out for 10 days and have covid isn’t the easiest thing to get over.
 It’s about really seeing how he can come back in a safe way.
 That’s the most important thing.
-We’ve been having conversations with him, asking him about he is tolerating loads and we’ll see if he is ready.”
+We’ve been having conversations with him, asking him about [how] he is tolerating loads, and we’ll see if he is ready.”

 Pulisic, who was vaccinated, received a positive test result in mid-August and, per British guidelines, isolated for 10 days.
 He missed two Premier League matches and has not played since Chelsea’s Aug.
 14 opener against Crystal Palace.